 Carcinoma in situ (CIS):

-- This result usually means the abnormal changes are likely to lead to cervical cancer
+- This result most often means the abnormal changes are likely to lead to cervical cancer if not treated

 Atypical squamous cells (ASC):

 - Abnormal changes have been found and may be HSIL

 - Cell changes that may lead to cancer are seen in the upper part of the cervical canal or inside the uterus

 When a Pap test shows abnormal changes, further testing or follow-up is needed.
 The next step depends on the results of the Pap test, your previous history of Pap tests, and risk factors you may have for cervical cancer.

 For minor cell changes, doctors will recommend another Pap test in 6 to 12 months.